 “I remember every session.
 The first session I felt so horrible afterwards, then after a couple of days you come good for a week, feel normal and you get your appetite back.
 The worst part is knowing that it’s going to start all over again.”

 “It’s not just the cancer, you have to juggle everything, bills, mortgage and every day activities.
 It can be overwhelming.
 I rung Cancer Council SA and I was so fortunate to be able to talk to someone who understood what I was going through.
 They helped me to pay a huge water bill which was a massive help, especially as I had to take so much time off from work for treatment, which was impacting my wage.
 They have also offered to help me get a will drawn up, which I will work with them on this year.

 “It made me realise that cancer can impact anyone, and it’s so important that we take advantage of screening, get ourselves checked and look out for changes in our body.”

-She finished chemotherapy in early January and is now taking Herceptin until September this year.
-She is set to start radiotherapy in the coming weeks.
+She finished chemotherapy in early January 2019 and took Herceptin until September that year.
+She also underwent radiotherapy treatment.

 Rachel found out about the swim from a friend and decided it was the perfect time to do something to celebrate her journey.

-“I’ve finished chemotherapy and haven’t started radiotherapy yet, so I’m feeling pretty good.
-It also just so happens that this year’s swim falls on my birthday.
-I’ll be doing it with my twin sister – we always make an effort to go out and celebrate on the day, and thought that we would go and have a laugh and do something different.”
+“I’d finished chemotherapy and hadn’t started radiotherapy yet, so was feeling pretty good.
+It also just so happened that the swim fell on my birthday.
+I did it with my twin sister – we always make an effort to go out and celebrate on the day and thought that we would go and have a laugh and do something different.”

 “The thing that I love about the swim is that we’re all there for a common goal.
 Cancer is a serious, stressful topic and through the Marilyn Jetty Swim we can smile, have a laugh and join together to make a difference.”